unknowObject/Tardis-desktop-log/README.md

 This is a datapack for mod TARDIS REFINED.
 Adds a custome log theme desktop and also used Create for decoration.

-I didn't test what will happend if you change to this desktop without Create so it's **HIGHLY RECOMMANDED to have Create installed**.
+I didn't test what will happend if you change to this desktop without Create so it's **HIGHLY RECOMMENDED to have Create installed**.
 If you don't like the Create features you could also replace them with vanilla or from other mods' blocks by yourself.

 The desktop includes a main lobby as controll room, a bedroom(don't forget to change the config file or your bed will explode when you're trying to sleep), a maximum enchanting table, a strorage and bath area, and of course the airlock.
 The four rooms are located on the corners(wired enough to say "corners of a circle") of the mian lobby.